artainmo/total_perspective_vortex/README.md

 ### scikit-learn

-Python package for machine learning.
+Python package for machine learning also called sklearn.
 In comparison to tensorflow it is higher level, while tensorflow is lower level, thus tensorflow allows for more customization and is often preferable for deep learning.

 ## ML pipeline structure